d6y/lift-cookbook/docs/0350-Pipelline/0400-Stream.md

 The function you give as the first argument to `OutputStreamResponse` is called with the output stream to the client.
 This means that the bytes you are writing to the `out` stream are being written to the client.

 Any headers you set (such as `Content-type`), or status code, may already have been set by the time your function is called.
-Note that the `Content-length` header is only set if `size` is not `-1`.
+Note that setting `size` to `-1` causes the `Content-length` header to be skipped.

 There are two related types of response: `InMemoryResponse` and `StreamingResponse`

 ### InMemoryResponse

-`InMemoryResponse` is useful if you assembled the full content to send to the client.
+`InMemoryResponse` is useful if you have already assembled the full content to send to the client.
 The signature is straightforward:

 ```scala
 case class InMemoryResponse(